influxdata/docs-v2/content/influxdb/v2.3/reference/glossary.md

 ### abstract syntax tree (AST)

-A tree representation of the abstract syntactic structure of source code.

-Each node of the tree denotes a construct occurring in the code.
-The syntax is abstracted away and does not represent every detail appearing in the syntax, but rather just the structural details.
+Tree representation of source code that shows the structure, content, and rules of programming statements and discards additional syntax elements.
+The tree is hierarchical, with elements of program statements broken down into their parts.

+For more information about AST design, see [Abstract Syntax Tree on Wikipedia](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
 ### agent

-A background process started by (or on behalf of) a user and typically requires user input.
+A background process started by (or on behalf of) a user that typically requires user input.

 Telegraf is an agent that requires user input (a configuration file) to gather metrics from declared input plugins and sends metrics to declared output plugins, based on the plugins enabled for a configuration.